Former NFL player Rae Carruth released from prison

 Former NFL receiver Rae Carruth strolled out of a North Carolina prison on Monday morning, ending more than 18 years behind bars for coordinating the murder of his pregnant girlfriend.

-Carruth wore a white t-shirt, dark jacket and black knit cap as we emerged from Sampson Correctional Institution in Clinton, North Carolina, about 70 miles south of Raleigh, at 8:02 a.m.
+Carruth wore a white T-shirt, dark jacket and black knit cap as he emerged from Sampson Correctional Institution in Clinton, North Carolina, about 70 miles south of Raleigh, at 8:02 a.m.

 The one-time Carolina Panthers player smiled just before getting into a white Chevrolet Tahoe and was driven away.